Tax-Favorable Charitable Planning

 Or Have A Heart Of Gold, Charitable Planning Might Be For You! —

-If you’d like to skip right to the educational video, please click here or on the picture to the right.
+If you’d like to skip right to the educational video, please click here or on the picture to below.

-What many people do not understand is that charitable giving can be client (donor) focused not charity focused.
+What many people do not understand is that charitable giving can be a client (donor) focused not charity-focused.

 — Increase your discretionary or “spendable” income.